1j01/jspaint/README.md

   Start up a session at [jspaint.app/#session:multi-user-test](https://jspaint.app/#session:multi-user-test) and send the link to your friends!
-  It isn't seamless; actions by other users interrupt what you're doing, and visa versa.
+  It isn't seamless; actions by other users interrupt what you're doing, and visa Versa.
   Sessions are not private, and you may lose your work at any time.
   If you want better collaboration support, follow the development of [Mopaint](https://github.com/1j01/mopaint).
 * Load many different palette formats with **Colors > Get Colors**.